Indonesia cancels early release for Abu Bakar Bashir, radical cleric linked to Bali bombings

 President Joko Widodo previously announced the release of the jailed spiritual leader of Al-Qaeda-affiliate Jemaah Islamiyah on humanitarian grounds, citing his old age and deteriorating health.

-But on Tuesday afternoon, he emphasised on the need to adhere to the law.
+But on Tuesday afternoon, he emphasised the need to adhere to the law.

 "There is a system and regulatory mechanism that we have to follow.
 I cannot be breaking the system, especially in this case where the condition is really basic: Pledge loyalty to the Republic of Indonesia and Pancasila," he said.